dgff07/network-traffic/README.md

-Create a simple program in go to record the network traffic on the specified ports.
+Simple program in go to record the network traffic on the specified ports.

-The program should receive the following arguments:
+The program receive the following arguments:

     1. Ports to listen
     2. Buffer size (limit for the structure in memory that store the network information)